-The Northern Virginia Clean Water Partners is open to any municipal government in and around Northern Virginia.
-A full list of the organizations participating in the 2013 campaign year is provided on the back of this summary.
+The Northern Virginia Clean Water Partners is open to any water and sewer district, municipal government agency or school system in and around Northern Virginia.

-2013 Northern Virginia Clean Water Partners
+2014 Northern Virginia Clean Water Partners

-2013 Campaign Overview
+2014 Campaign Overview

-In 2013, the Northern Virginia Clean Water Partners used television, print, internet advertising and the Only Rain Down the Storm Drain website to distribute messages linked to specific stormwater problems, such as proper pet waste disposal, over fertilization of lawns and gardens and proper disposal of motor oil.
+In 2014, the Northern Virginia Clean Water Partners used television, print, internet advertising and the Only Rain Down the Storm Drain website to distribute messages linked to specific stormwater problems, such as proper pet waste disposal, over fertilization of lawns and gardens and proper disposal of motor oil.
 In addition to the multi-channel media campaign, educational events hosted throughout the Northern Virginia region also raised awareness and encouraged positive behavior change in residents.
 The television and internet ads featured the well known national symbol of non-point source pollution; the rubber ducky.